Aumeeb/react-sophia/README.md

 - 🐛 Debug your Code dynamically
 - 🔌 Easy install & uninstall
 - 🔮 Reflect metaData what ever you want
+- 🖱️ Free drag to move by your 🐭

 # Installing